xtexChooser/git-mirrors/tests/e2e/README.md

-However, if your test also checks that an element is correctly positioned (e.g. that it does not overflow the page), or has accessibiltiy properties (includes colour contrast), also list stylesheets that define the behaviour your test depends on.
+However, if your test also checks that an element is correctly positioned (e.g. that it does not overflow the page), or has accessibility properties (includes colour contrast), also list stylesheets that define the behaviour your test depends on.

 Watching the place that generate the selectors you use